 Your Pelvic Floor Muscles are a group of muscles that extend from your back passage to your vagina.
 They work to support our pelvic contents and maintain continence, ie to go to the toilet only when it is a time that suits us.

-- Tilt your pelvic forwards and backwards and rest in a half-way position ( If I placed a tray of drinks across your tummy it would stay perfectly flat)
+– Tilt your Pelvis forwards and backwards and rest in a half-way position.

-- Place the fingers of both hands on your hips and move them down an inch and in and inch from your hip bone ( technically your anterior superior iliac spine if you’re an anatomy whizz!)
+-Place the fingers of both hands on your hips and move them down an inch and down an inch from your pelvic bones ( hips bones)